krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

     default value will not use values from the [dbmodules] section.)

 **kadmind_port**
     (Port number.)
-Specifies the port on which the kadmind daemon is to listen for this realm.
+Specifies the port on which the :ref:`kadmind(8)` daemon is to listen for this realm.
 The assigned port for kadmind is 749.

 **key_stash_file**
     (String.)
 Specifies the location where the master key has been